Divided Syrian rebels agree on joint leadership

 Major powers at the United Nations remain deadlocked over what to do to defuse Syria's conflict.

-Russia, which has been Assad's primary arms supplier, and China have vetoed three resolutions favoured by Western powers condemning Syrian authorities and opening the way to imposing United Nations sanctions on Damascus.
+Russia, which has been Assad's primary arms supplier, and China have vetoed three resolutions favored by Western powers condemning Syrian authorities and opening the way to imposing United Nations sanctions on Damascus.

 The French daily Le Figaro said Foreign Minister Laurent Fabius had described Russian Foreign Minister Sergei Lavrov's position as "going backwards."